bandyp/djandy-ecommerce/README.md

 After spending our honeymoon in Bali and seeing all the fantastic crafts Bali has to offer.
 My wife and I thought about importing and selling some of the more unique items.
 Particularly the world renowned silver jewellery which we watched being hand crafted in Bali.
 Presently, this is a fictional ecommerce site, where users can register/log in.
-They can buy jewellery; or read and post about the beautiful Indonesian island.
+They can go through the process to buy jewellery; or read and post about the beautiful Indonesian island.

 ## UX